oldschoolgg/obdocs/minions.md

 | TzHaar-Hur | 90 |

 ## Farming
 Farming in the bot works like farming ingame, where you will send your minion off on plating and/or harvesting trips, and your crops will grow in the background as you do other activities.
-The number of pathces you have availble will increase with the number of quest points you have and your farming level.
+The number of patches you have available will increase with the number of quest points you have and your farming level.

 To plant crops, you can use the `+plant <name>` or `+farm <name>` commands.
 When a crop is fully grown, you can either use the `+harvest <name>` command, which will leave your patches empty, or the `+plant` or `+farm` commands which will plant whatever new crop you specify.